"Always Be Closing"

 Indeed.com and Monster.com and many other more specialized sites like Dice.com can be extremely useful.

-Every state in the U.S. has a state, and many local government agencies have employment resource offices that offer help for people out of work, including training and job counseling.
+Every state in the U.S., and many local government agencies, have employment resource offices staffed with knowledgeable people where their only job is to help you find employment.
+They help those out of work, including offering job hunting assistance, access to job search websites, skills training and job counseling.

 If you are a Vet, your local Veterans Administration office may also be helpful and offer support as well.